Skip to content

 • They don’t bypass the binary’s safety surface (write-gates, OCC, sensitivity).

-• They don’t carry brain content.
-Pages live in the brain; skills are workflow.
+• They don’t carry memory content.
+Pages live in the memory; skills are workflow.